ljharb/util.promisify/README.md

 ```

 Note: this package requires a native ES5 environment, and for `Promise` to be globally available.
 It will throw upon requiring it if these are not present.

+## Promisifying modules

+If you want to promisify a whole module, like the `fs` module, you can use [`util.promisify-all`](https://www.npmjs.com/package/util.promisify-all).